West Virginia National Guard: History

 The West Virginia National Guard traces its heritage to the 1735 militia company established in Berkeley County by Morgan Morgan.
 Originally formed for protection against Indian raids, militia units were quickly mobilized when necessary in war time.
 Militia units provided frontier service in the French and Indian War and during Dunmore’s War.
 Men from Western Virginia fought on all fronts in the Revolutionary War.

+19th century

 During the War of 1812, Western Virginia militia units took part in the Northwest campaigns, and one company of Cabell County troops fought alongside Andrew Jackson at the Battle of New Orleans in 1815.
 Cabell, Berkeley, and Jefferson counties provided infantry regiments for service in the Mexican War of 1846-1848.

 In 1861, the 81st Virginia General Assembly voted to secede from the United States following the Battle of Fort Sumter.
 However, opposition to secession and slavery as well as anti-Confederate, Pro-Union sentiments were strong in Northwestern Virginia.
 The counties that now compose of present-day West Virginia voted to secede from Virginia and establish their own separate, pro-Union state, and the West Virginia National Guard's separate identity truly began to coalesce during this period.
 West Virginia provided some 40,000 men for service in both Northern and Southern forces.
 Many enlisted in the regiments of bordering states, especially Kentucky, Ohio, Pennsylvania, and Virginia.
 These troops primarily saw service on West Virginia soil or in the Valley of Virginia.
 Federal and Confederate units from West Virginia were present at both the first land battle of the war at Philippi and at the Confederate surrender at Appomattox.

 A few ceremonial and social militia companies were formed after the Civil War, but the state did nothing to encourage their formation.
 Although violence during the Railroad Strike of 1877 led industrialists to plead for more militia companies, organization of the militia continued to be slow due to a lack of popular and legislative support.
 However, national labor problems and the formation of the National Guard Association as a lobbying group resulted in federal legislation that furnished funding and material for Guard companies.
 In 1889, the West Virginia legislature renamed the militia the West Virginia National Guard and provided state support.
 The First Infantry Regiment was organized in northern West Virginia and the Second Infantry Regiment in southern West Virginia.

 In 1898, the two regiments were merged into one for service in the Spanish-American War.
 The First West Virginia Volunteer Infantry was stationed in Georgia.
 Later, another regiment was formed, the Second West Virginia Volunteer Infantry, which served in Pennsylvania during the war.